Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows: Results

 As pointed out by \cite{barkley2011simplifying,barkley2016theoretical}, pipe flow can be interpreted as an excitable bistable medium, where the laminar flow corresponds to the excitable rest state, turbulence to the excited state and the fast and slow timescales to the excitation of turbulence and the viscous profile recovery back to the parabolic flow, respectively.

-In planar Couette and channel flow, stripe inclination and the corresponding secondary motions complicate matters.
+In planar Couette and Poiseuille flow, stripe inclination and the corresponding secondary motions complicate matters.
 It is nevertheless reasonable to assume that in analogy to pipe flow localization is connected to a viscous recovery process at the respective downstream laminar turbulent interfaces.
 The spacing between Couette stripes is in fact comparable to the minimum spacing between puffs \citep{samanta2011experimental}.

-For channel flow stripes, the corresponding weak and strong fronts can be readily identified by the customary centreline velocity plot. \Figref{fronts-avg-u} (top panel) shows the characteristic sharp drop at the upstream interface, marking it as a strong front, whereas at the downstream side the profile only gradually recovers, marking it as a weak front.
+For Poiseuille stripes, the corresponding weak and strong fronts can be readily identified by the customary centreline velocity plot. \Figref{fronts-avg-u}(a) shows the characteristic sharp drop at the upstream interface, marking it as a strong front, whereas at the downstream side the profile only gradually recovers, marking it as a weak front.
 For the time averaging, since stripes (like puffs) do not have a perfectly constant speed, we chose the x-location with the steepest increase in disturbance kinetic energy as reference point.
 The corresponding time averaged energy is shown as a function of the streamwise coordinate in \figref{fronts-avg-v2-E}.